craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/04/Do-not-let-your-heart-be-troubled.md

   - "Trust"
   - "Heaven"
   - "John"
+  - "Gospels"

 socialImage: "/media/posts/do-not-be-troubled.jpg"

 description: "There is so much grief going on with the world right now due to COVID 19.You may feel totally helpless.
 It is normal to have these feelings.
 As we can't do anything on our own about it.
 We need God.
 God is our refuge and strength.So remember that and don't let your heart be troubled.
 "
----
+    --

-There is so much grief going on with the world right now due to COVID 19.You may feel totally helpless.
-It is normal to have these feelings.
-As we can't do anything on our own about it.
+       here is so much grief going on with the world right now due to COVID 19.You may feel totally helpless.
+It is normal to have these feelings. s we can't do anything on our own about it.
 We need God.
 God is our refuge and strength.So remember that and don't let your heart be troubled.

-This is an amazing passage of scripture.
-Lets think about the context.
+       his is an amazing passage of scripture. ets think about the context.

 This happens right after Jesus had finished washing all His disciples feet.
 He had just told his disciples that one of His apostles would betray Him.